Spomky-Labs/otphp/Resources/doc/index.md

 scheb/two-factor-bundle
 =======================

-This Symfony2 bundle provides two-factor authentication for your website.
+This Symfony bundle provides two-factor authentication for your website.

 By enabling the bundle it will hook into the authentication process and listen for authentication events.
 If the user entity supports two-factor authentication, it will not grant access until the user enters a valid authentication code.